iGaging EZ-View DRO and DigiMag 21-Bit Scales

 • Simple data format and communication protocol

-• Multiple TouchDRO connection options
+• Multiple historical TouchDRO connection options

 Cons

-• Limited availability outside of the USA
+• Limited availability outside the USA